New study explains mysterious source of greenhouse gas methane in the ocean

 In 2009, one of Repeta's co-authors, David Karl, found an important clue to the puzzle.
 In the lab, he added a manmade chemical called methylphosphonate, which is rich in C-P bonds, to samples of seawater.
 As he did, bacteria within the samples immediately started making methane, proving that they were able to take advantage of the C-P bonds provided by the chemical.
 Since methylphosphonate had never been detected in the ocean, Repeta and his team reasoned that bacteria in the wild must be finding another natural source of C-P bonds.
 Exactly what that source was, however, remained elusive.

-After analyzing samples of dissolved organic matter from in the northern Pacific, Repeta ran into a possible solution.
+After analyzing samples of dissolved organic matter from surface waters in the northern Pacific, Repeta ran into a possible solution.
 The polysaccharides within it turned out to have C-P bonds identical to the ones found in methylphosphonate—and if bacteria could break down those molecules, they might be able to access the phosphorus contained within it.

 To confirm this idea, Repeta and his team incubated seawater bacteria under different conditions, adding nutrients such as glucose and nitrate to each batch.
 Nothing seemed to help the bacteria produce methane—until, that is, they added pure polysaccharides isolated from seawater.
 Once those were in the mix, the bacteria's activity spiked, and the vials began spitting out large amounts of methane.